WeiShaoD/neuroimage-menu/docs/source/Hippo_seg_manual/Medial_Temporal_Lobes_Landmarks/landmarks.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first slice of the MTL is the first slice in your image set where you can clearly see grey matter ribbon only consists of the perirhinal cortex.
-The depth of the CS determines $ important to identify the CS first.
-In your spreadsheet, note down the first and most ante$ example below.
+The depth of the CS determines is important to identify the CS first.
+In your spreadsheet, note down the first and most anter example below.

 .. image:: mark3.png